IntroToCode/CodeMates4_Spring23/breakfast/readme.md

-# Replace with recipe name
+# How to make Pancakes

 ## Servings: 7